 Where endometrial deposits form, there is often resulting irritation and inflammation.
 This not only causes pain and discomfort, but also triggers the release of additional prostaglandins.
 The effect of excessive prostaglandins is abnormal uterine contractions, which exacerbates the issue of embryo adhesion further.

 With such varied mechanisms involved, finding a cure for endometriosis is challenging.
 To date, treatment with medication has proved unsuccessful for resolving fertility issues.
-The most effective treatment currently is use is conservative surgery and assisted reproduction.
+The most effective treatment currently in use is conservative surgery and Assisted Reproductive Technology (ART), such as in vitro fertilisation (IVF).

 - Bulletti, C, et al. “Endometriosis and Infertility.”
 Journal of Assisted Reproduction and Genetics, vol. 27, no. 8, 25 June 2010, pp. 441–447., doi: 10.1007/s10815-010-9436-1.